-Erasmus+ doesn't only give Master students the prospect of scholarships, it also has the Erasmus+ Master Degree Loan in its hands; tailored to ease the burden of financing for students in an Erasmus+ Programme country, leaving the smallest possible financial footprint.
+Erasmus+ doesn't only give Master students the prospect of scholarships, it also offers the Erasmus+ Master Degree Loan.
+It's tailored to ease the burden of financing for students in an Erasmus+ Programme country.

 Even though DAAD Germany remains the largest funding network, there are still numerous smaller funding programmes for PhD students in Germany.
 The Ministry of Education and Research has summarised all these programmes at a glance.

-The DAAD awards Short-term Research Grants and One-Year Scholarships for PhD Students for just about all countries of origin.
-Applicants from developing and threshold countries have priority for a scholarship for the entire doctorate in Germany.
+The DAAD awards are Short-term Research Grants and One-Year Scholarships for PhD Students for just about all countries of origin.
+Applicants from developing and threshold countries have priority for a scholarship for their entire doctorate in Germany.